andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- => hymn rosary? described as a 'reticulum', a net or network
 - **Incaglas**.
 Used for data?
 	- => incandescent glass => fiber optics
+- **Kamu-shiku**.
+A Monoist suicide commando
+	- => Some googling leads me to shiku (JP, 死苦) meaning death, bitterness; painful death.
+If we hold with Japanese, kamu leads to "bite", which perhaps fits okay?
+Shiku is the strongest part of this
+	- => Kamu is also a pronoun, "you", in Indonesian, but I couldn't find anything for shiku there
 - **Lide**.
 Used in both "Lide, she's biting her tongue" and "We lide ...
 I lide it so, just now",
 	- as a verb for the astelli future sight?
 	- analagous to 'lord' or some other invocation, or maybe "[I see/See], she's biting her tongue"?